SymfonyCasts/symfony5/sfcasts/ep3-doctrine/foundry-tricks.md

 ## Using Faker

-If you look at the top of the Foundry docs, you'll see a section called Faker and a link to the [Faker documentation](https://github.com/fzaninotto/Faker).
+If you look at the top of the Foundry docs, you'll see a section called Faker and a link to the [Faker documentation](https://github.com/FakerPHP/Faker).
 This tells you everything that Faker can do... which is... a *lot*.
 Let's use it to make our fixtures even better.

+***TIP
+The Faker library now has a new home!
+At https://github.com/FakerPHP/Faker.
+Same great library, shiny new home.
+***

 For example, for the random -1 to -100 days, we can make it more readable by replacing the `new \DateTime()` with `self::faker()` - that's how you can get an